apartmentlist/coding-challenges/hw2019/README.md

 ### Submission

-Kobs has tasked any and all comers to submit a program that will determine which items will go in the Super Delivery device.
+Kobs has tasked all comers to submit a program that will determine which items will go in the Super Delivery device.
 The developer that yields a valid set of items (i.e. the combined weight of the selected items is less than or equal to the device capacity) with the maximum D0Va will get promoted to CTO and receive